-Pupils and parents will be encouraged to consider all options for the next phase of education and the school will involve outside agencies, as appropriate, to ensure information is comprehensive but easily accessible and understandable.
+The children, and parents, will be encouraged to consider all options for the next phase of education and the school will involve outside agencies, as appropriate, to ensure information is comprehensive but easily accessible and understandable.
 Accompanied visits to other providers can be arranged as appropriate.

-For SSP children
+For SSP children:

-- extra support for parents and children during the initial decision-making process (July October) - timely discussion about support the child/family need during the transfer phase. - offer and arrange familiarisation visits. - appropriate supportive strategies are used to prepare the child for transition (social stories, extra visits) - SEND Documentation is transferred by the SENCO once the child is on role at the new school
+- extra support for parents and children during the initial decision-making process (July October) - timely discussion about support that the child/family need during the transfer phase - close liaison and communication with the receiving school, over the course of the whole transition period - offer and arrange additional familiarisation visits - appropriate supportive strategies are used to prepare the child for transition (social stories, extra visits, small group work) - SEND documentation is transferred by the SENDCO once the child is on role at the new school